dehighland/BVDataset/README.md

 >
 >The College of William and Mary provides the BV Dataset "AS IS," without any warranty or promise of technical support, and disclaims any liability of any kind for any damages whatsoever resulting from use of the BV Dataset .
 >
->THE COLLLEGE OF WILLIAM AND MARY MAKES NO WARRANTIES, EXPRESS OR IMPLIED WITH RESPECT TO THE SIGNFI DATASET, INCLUDING ANY IMPLIED WARRANTY OF MERCHANTABILITY OR FITNESS FOR A PARTICULAR PURPOSE, WHICH ARE HEREBY EXPRESSLY DISCLAIMED.
+>THE COLLLEGE OF WILLIAM AND MARY MAKES NO WARRANTIES, EXPRESS OR IMPLIED WITH RESPECT TO THE BV DATASET, INCLUDING ANY IMPLIED WARRANTY OF MERCHANTABILITY OR FITNESS FOR A PARTICULAR PURPOSE, WHICH ARE HEREBY EXPRESSLY DISCLAIMED.
 >
 >Your acceptance and use of the BV Dataset binds you to the terms and conditions of this License as stated herein.